getsentry/sentry.engineering/data/blog/boosting-ios-session-replay-performance-with-view-renderer-v2.md

 authors: ['philniedertscheider']
 ---

 After making Session Replay GA for Mobile, the adoption rose quickly and more feedback reached us.
-In less great news, our Cocoa SDK users reported that the performance overhead of Session Replay on older iOS devices **made their apps unusable**.
+In less great news, our [Apple SDK](https://github.com/getsentry/sentry-cocoa) users reported that the performance overhead of Session Replay on **older iOS devices made their apps unusable**.

 So we went on the journey to find the culprit and found a solution that yielded **4-5x better performance** in our benchmarks 🔎📈